risingfast/ancestry/readme.md

-    24-Jul-2021 add the children of Martha Whonsbon 94 26-Jul-2021 add nickname to all name listings and profiles 27-Jul-2021 add Jr/Sr Suffix in table and queryies
+    24-Jul-2021 add the children of Martha Whonsbon 94 26-Jul-2021 add nickname to all name listings and profiles 27-Jul-2021 add Jr/Sr Suffix in table and queryies 28-Jul-2021 fix née on marriages in personal profile 28-Jul-2021 fix the 'Divorce' section
 #### Enhancements: (0)
-    remove 'Divorce' section from profile and flag the marriage record instead add query for half-siblings for Uncle Charlie and Maggie fix the date ordering on the birthday listing to take day into account along with month send or show reminders of upcoming birthdays and events via email
+    add query for half-siblings for Uncle Charlie and Maggie fix the date ordering on the birthday listing to take day into account along with month send or show reminders of upcoming birthdays and events via email